ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 differently depending on the type structure; that is, whether it is a variants type, a record type, the structure of its subtypes...

-But, to understand the type's structure, the preprocessor needs to parse this information.
-Given that parsing OCaml syntax is complex, it is not something that we want to do every time we write a new preprocessor.
+All these difficulties comes from the fact that we want to generate a program, but we are manipulating a flat representation of it, as plain text.
+The lack of structure of this representation has several disadvantages:
+- It is difficult to read parts of the program, such as the type to generate a serializer for in the example above
+- It is error-prone to write programs as plain text, as there is no guarantee that the generate code always respects the syntax of the programming language.
+  Such errors in code generation can be hard to debug!

-The solution to this is to use PPXs, preprocessors that run on the result of the file parsing.
+The solution to both the reading and writing issues are to work on a much more structured representation of a program, the result of the parsing, which is precisely what are PPXs!

 ## PPXs